PAMGuard/PAMGuard/readme.md

 ### Access to detection and classification algorithms
 PAMGuard allows users to inegrate automated detection and classification algorithms directly into their acosutic workflow.
 There are a multitude of differwent algorothms to choose from, including a basic click detector, whislte and moan detector, GPL detector, click train detectors and many others.
 The idea behind PAMGuard is allow researchers to access open source state-of-the-art algorithms devleoped within the scientific community - if you want to contribute and get your algorithm into PAMGuard get in touch.

-###Localisation
+### Localisation
 PAMGuard has a mutltude of different options for acoustic loclaisation.
 There's a comprehesnive beam forming module for beam forming arrays, a large aperture localiser for 3D loclaisation and target motion analysis for towed hydrophone arrays.

-###Soundscape analysis
+### Soundscape analysis
 PAMGuard has a noise band (which supports third octave noise bands) and long term spectral average module for soundscape analysis.

 ### GIS
 Almsot all detection data can be visualised on a map.
 PAMGaurd also supports plotting GPS and AIS data.

 ### Suite of data visualisation tools
 An important aspect of PAMGuard is the ability for users to explore porcessed data.
-This is
+PAMGuard allows users to visualise data at multiple different times scales, from inspecting individual waveforms microseconds long to datagrams showing detector output or soundscape metrics over days, weeks or even years.

 ### Advanced manual annotation
 The displays within PAMGuard support a variety of manual annottion tools.
-A simple spectrogram

 ### Deep learning integration
+PAMGuard allows users to run their own deep learning models using the deep learning module.
+AI can therfore be integrated into PAMGuard workflows, allowing for much more efficient analysis of data.

-### Meatadata standard and Tethys compatibility
+### Metadata standard and Tethys compatibility
+PAMGuard Integrates with Tethys

 ## Feature roadmap
 There's lots of features we would like to add to PAMGuard.
 If you want to add a feature you can either code it up yourself in Java and submit a pull request or get in touch with us to discuss how to it might be integrated.
 Some smaller features might be in our roadmap anyway but larger features usually require funding.
 Some features we are thinking about (but do not necassarily have time for yet) are;